aglines/playlist-from-dj/README.md

 ### Create a playlist in Spotify based on a given date

-- TODO: modify getshow_from_dj.py, so that user can enter a date at cl, and a playlist will be created from that date.
-    - Build a lookup table to make this quicker: show_date (done)

-- Run main.py with an ISO formatted date (2024-12-20)
-    - this will check

 - Run utils/request_spot_token.py to refresh the auth token

+- Run get_spotify_ids.py with an ISO formatted date (2024-12-20) to get the list of songs and artists for a particular day's show.
+This will cache Spotify IDs to json.
+This potentially sidesteps rate limit difficulties in using Spotify's API.
+(The future intent is to annotate the archive db to avoid repeat lookups.)